Christian Yelich Player Props: Brewers vs. Pirates

-Christian Yelich -- with a slugging percentage of .600 in his past 10 games, including two home runs -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Mitch Keller on the mound, on June 17 at 4:10 PM ET.
+The Milwaukee Brewers, including Christian Yelich (.359 batting average in his past 10 games), battle starter Luis Ortiz and the Pittsburgh Pirates at American Family Field, Sunday at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Pirates.
+In his most recent game he had a one-hit showing (1-for-3) against the Pirates.

 Christian Yelich Game Info & Props vs. the Pirates